hybridgroup/taskmapper/README.md

 ### Redmine

-To use Redmine with taskmapper, install it:
+To use Redmine with Taskmapper, install it:
     gem install taskmapper-redmine

-Just require it, and you are ready to use Redmine with taskmapper!
+Just require it, and you are ready to use Redmine with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-redmine'